Connection matrices in combinatorial topological dynamics: Algebraic connection matrices

-As an immediate consequence of Theorem~\ref{thm:Conley-uniqueness}, we obtain the following two corollaries. \begin{cor} The Conley complex of a poset filtered chain complex is unique up to an isomorphism in $\PfCC$.
-In particular, the transfer homomorphism between two Conley complexes of a given poset filtered chain complex is an isomorphism in $\PfCC$.
+As an immediate consequence of Theorem~\ref{thm:Conley-uniqueness}, we obtain the following two corollaries, which show that these notions are well-defined.

+\begin{cor} The Conley complex of a poset filtered chain complex is unique up to an isomorphism in~$\PfCC$.
+In particular, the transfer homomorphism between two Conley complexes of a given poset filtered chain complex is an isomorphism in~$\PfCC$.

-\end{cor} \begin{cor} If two poset filtered chain complexes are filtered chain homotopic, that is, isomorphic in $\ChPfCC$, then their Conley complexes are isomorphic in $\PfCC$.
+\end{cor} \begin{cor} If two poset filtered chain complexes are filtered chain homotopic, that is, isomorphic in $\ChPfCC$, then their Conley complexes are isomorphic in~$\PfCC$.

 \end{cor}